-Ten times Nokia threw the rule book straight out the window.
+Ten times Nokia threw the rule book straight out of the window.

-While the rest of the industry was pouring money into smart and innovative new features – what chumps – you guys kept it real by thinking up wacky new ways of packaging your phones.
+While the rest of the industry was pouring money into smart features, Nokia kept it real by thinking unique and innovative designs.

 1) Nokia 3650 (2002)